 I often say, if you just got back from grocery shopping and your kitchen still appears to have no “food” – just ingredients! – then you’re doing something right.
 But that means it’s up to you to spend a little time (on the weekend or whenever it’s convenient) turning all those fresh ingredients into something edible.
 Whether you simply boil eggs and pasta or whip up some homemade muffins and chicken salad, it’s important to start the week with wholesome items you can grab and go.

-Check out my new cookbook for more fast & fabulous make-ahead ideas along with some helpful food storage charts on pages 35 – 41.
+Check out my second cookbook for more fast & fabulous make-ahead ideas along with some helpful food storage charts on pages 35 – 41.
 The goal with this one is to make your life easier! :)

 Which bad food habit are you going to break first?
 Let me know in the comments!